minhtq05/tweet-comments-data-cleaner/README.md

 # Usage

-To run the script, simply execute this comment
+To run the script, simply execute this command:

 ```bash
 python clean.py
 ```

-Arguments:
+Arguments available:

 ```bash
 -h head: only clean the first 'head' number of items in the dataset